kkaminsk/CitrixReceiverWrapper/README.md

 # Features

 **Signed:**
+Provides a better UAC experience by using a code signing certificate from Starfield Technologies (GoDaddy) and ensures that you can have some confidence in the contents of the installation package.

 **Source files:**
 I've included source files in case you want to use Advanced Installer to recompile this installer from the original project files.